Swimming pools, with their sparkling waters, already act as a welcoming, fun-filled centrepiece to your property.

 Desk jets are small features expertly fitted onto your pool deck, seamlessly integrating with the existing structure.
-These are designed to shoot up narrow arches of water into the swimming pool.
+These are designed to shoot up narrow water arches into the swimming pool.
 They don’t take up much space, so it is a design piece worth considering if you are renovating a small backyard or a raised spa.

 6. Splash Deck

 Splash decks offer a built-in shallow kiddie pool and design value simultaneously.

 Generally, splash decks refer to a small tiled space that runs along the swimming pool’s perimeter.
 However, you can use these shallow accents in different ways.
 Perhaps they can work as a demarcation line between the pool and the spa, or you may fit them in the centre of the swimming pool.

 What’s more, you can pack on even more water features to the splash deck by adding bubblers and small fountains for added style.
-At the end of the day, not just the kids but even the adults can take a breather by lounging on these raised platforms as they listen to the calming bubbling of water.
+Not just the kids but even the adults can take a breather by lounging on these raised platforms as they listen to the calming bubbling of water.

 This pool design not only charm onlookers but also has its practical benefits.

 Scuppers placed strategically around your pool can take the waterfall experience to the next level.
 That said, most scuppers are designed around raised platforms and backsplashes to spout water into the swimming pool.

 These slots or spouts can be customised to release water in the shape of your liking.
 These flow styles include trough, chute and sheet.
 At the same time, the placement of the water features can also enhance their effect on the landscape.

 Some nifty ideas include installing triple scuppers on a wall step-like fashion or placing an overhead scupper on an adjoining building.